kiwipower/nutkin/README.md

 Note that, unlike beforeEach() and afterEach(), before() and after() do not call any before() or after() implementations in their ancestor suites.

-And, of course, you can mix and match before(), after(), beforeEach() and afterEach() to achieve the setup an tear down that you need.
+And, of course, you can mix and match before(), after(), beforeEach() and afterEach() to achieve the setup and tear down that you need.

 ### Test Selection